rsyncOSX/RsyncOSXdocs/content/post/RsyncOSX.md

 +++
 RsyncOSX is released in [version 6.5.3 (24 December 2020)](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v6.5.3).
 It is not required to install the menu app (RsyncOSXsched.app).
 The menu app is for executing [scheduled tasks](/post/scheduletasks) only.
 RsyncOSX is [signed and notarized](/post/notarized/).

-## Install
+## Install by Homebrew

-The command
+RsyncOSX can be installed by homebrew - `brew cask install rsyncosx`.

-`shasum -a 256 ~/pathtodownload/RsyncOSX-version.dmg`
+## Install by download

-will print the shasum for the .dmg file.
+Download [the latest version form GitHub](https://github.com/rsyncOSX/RsyncOSX/releases).
+The command `shasum -a 256 ~/pathtodownload/RsyncOSX-version.dmg` will print the shasum for the .dmg file.
 For your own safety verify the shasums.

 `RsyncOSX 6.5.3.dmg: 4805b24871829bc4d9702a7f3140e26a2695bf9e9fc2858d0ad587c2bfb45de8`
 `RsyncOSXsched 6.5.3.dmg: 5d2c51e4ac1933aab8a6ca493720aa73ecb822a9c380db2d1397664e3205450b`